JamesNZL/algovision/docs/Components.md

 - Addressing the hardware concerns—if I employ both shifting (standard shift registers or LED drivers) and multiplexing, I am sure I can significantly cut down on the number of ICs required—it would just increase the complexity of the firmware, but that is fine, provided the clock timing requirements remain reasonable
 	- If I want to drive 8 LEDs at once, this requires $8\times 3 = 24\,\text{bits}$ required in the shift register, or 24 channels in the LED driver
 	- If I use a 48 channel LED driver, this would correspond to 16 LEDs at once
-	- Assuming a matrix of $20\times 16$, this could be one entire row at once
+	- Assuming a matrix of $20\times 16$, this could be one entire column at once
 	- I could then use a single driver and multiplex through the columns one at a time
 	- This would be very reasonable...
 	- With two drivers, I could scan through from Column 0 to Column 9 and Column 10 to Column 19, which I have seen detailed in the datasheets for the Adafruit matrices as providing a smoother visual appearance